Publisher of the most cited open-access journals in their fields.

 Indexed in: PubMed, PubMed Central, Scopus, DOAJ, CrossRef, Emerging Sources Citation Index

-Health Economics welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review and Technology Report.
+Health Economics welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to the section Health Economics, where they are peer-reviewed by the Associate and Review Editors of the specialty section.